NinVoido/spotify-vpn/doc/man-sections/client-options.rst

   connections from any host which does not match ``host``.

-  If ``host`` is a DNS name which resolves to multiple IP addresses, OpenVPN will try them in the order that the system getaddrinfo() presents them, so priorization and DNS randomization is done by the system library.
-Unless an IP version is forced by the protocol specification (4/6 suffix), OpenVPN will try both IPv4 and IPv6 addresses, in the order getaddrinfo() returns them.
+  If ``host`` is a DNS name which resolves to multiple IP addresses, spotify will try them in the order that the system getaddrinfo() presents them, so priorization and DNS randomization is done by the system library.
+Unless an IP version is forced by the protocol specification (4/6 suffix), spotify will try both IPv4 and IPv6 addresses, in the order getaddrinfo() returns them.

 --remote-random